dali-lab/dali-challenges/docs/DataChallenge.md

 # Free Form Data Challenge

 Not a front-end or back-end fan?
-Not feeling re-creating social media?
+Not feeling like recreating social media?
 Feeling a little adventurous and creative?
 This is the challenge for you.

 ### Overview